Chart Color Schemes

 Berri is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, were adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category were adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Considering the projected demographic shifts, over this period, projections indicated a decline in overall population, with the area's population expected to decline by 68 persons by 2041 according to this methodology.
 However, growth across specific age cohorts was anticipated, led by the 75 to 84 age group, which was projected to grow by 164 people.

 Frequently Asked Questions - Population